United States Regiments & Batteries > Illinois

 “Yates Phalanx”

-The 39th Illinois Volunteer Infantry Regiment lost 12 officers and 129 enlisted men killed or mortally wounded and 2 officers and 130 enlisted men to disease during the Civil War.
+The 39th Illinois Infantry Regiment lost 12 officers and 129 enlisted men killed or mortally wounded and 2 officers and 130 enlisted men to disease during the Civil War.

 1861